Tenacity and faith are so important for getting ahead. With tenacity and faith, you will feel more emboldened to overcome any obstacle.

 I’m sure Jim never thought he would have to start over in his 60s.
 I don’t think most of us think we’ll lose everything close to traditional retirement age either.
 But unfortunately some of us will.
 I am constantly asking myself the question, When will the good times end?
 I think you should ask yourself this question too, and plan for some lean years.

 Part of planning for bad times is to get used to living off way less than you earn.
 Even if you take a 50% hit to your income, your lifestyle might not change one bit if you are used to saving 50% of your after-tax income, for example.
 Another part of planning for downturns is having a portion of your money in risk-free assets guaranteed by the FDIC.
 To gain more financial security, build financial buffers for your financial buffers.

 Despite all the bad times, the great thing is that we are not doomed to failure unless we give up.
-There are people like Jim and Bob who have lost everything, yet still carry on.
+There are people like Jim and Bob who have lost everything, yet still carry on because of their tenacity and faith.
 Maybe they will never make as much as before, but they’ve got the basic necessities and the faith that everything will be alright in the end.

-Start Your Own Website, Be Your Own Boss: If you have tenacity and faith, there’s nothing better than starting your own website to own your brand online and earn extra income on the side.
+Start Your Own Website, Be Your Own Boss.
+If you have tenacity and faith, there’s nothing better than starting your own website.
+Own your brand online and earn extra income on the side.
 Why should LinkedIn, FB, and Twitter pop up when someone Google’s your name?
-With your own website you can connect with potentially millions of people online, sell a product, sell some else’s product, make passive income and find a lot of new consulting and FT work opportunities.
+With your own website you can connect with potentially millions of people online.
+You can sell a product, sell some else’s product, make passive income and find a lot of new consulting and FT work opportunities.